 Do I Need Travel Insurance?

 Yes.
-If you are travelling to Palawan make sure you have travel insurance to stop a medical emergency turning into a financial disaster as well.
+If you are travel to Palawan, make sure you have travel insurance to stop a medical emergency turning into a financial disaster as well.
 Private hospitals in Palawan Island are very expensive especially when the patient requires an air medical evacuation.

 Who to contact in case of an emergency?